dgrnbrg/appdaemon-configs/README.md

 - BLE-based room-level presence with ESPHome for iOS devices
 - Presence based light controller, with many useful affordances (guest mode, reautomation, manual control, adaptive lighting, and more)
 - Presence and event based thermostat controller, with many useful affordances (heat pump awareness, drafty-home awareness, sleep mode, and more)
+- ESPHome binary sensor for occupancy--allows you to combine multiple binary sensors for presence (it's on when any are on, off when all are off)
+- ESPHome LD2410B/C bluetooth integration, so that you can directly connect & automate up to 3 LD2410B/C to an ESPHome device
+- ESPHome LD2410B/C bluetooth provisioning helper, so that you can quickly get the MAC address of each of your LD2410 sensors
+- ESPHome IRK provisioning helper, so that you can pair your phone to an ESPHome device and extract the IRK for passive BLE tracking

 # Bluetooth room-level tracking for iPhones, Apple watches, and other "untrackable" devices using ESPHome